chromium/chromium/docs/windows_build_instructions.md

 Add `C:\src\depot_tools` at the front.
 Note: If your system PATH has a Python in it, you will be out of luck.

-Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN system variable in the same way, and set it to 0.
+Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN environment variable in the same way, and set it to 0.
 This tells depot_tools to use your locally installed version of Visual Studio (by default, depot_tools will try to use a google-internal version).